Day-Trips from Amsterdam: My Guide to Breda

 Looking for a perfectly relaxed day-trip from Amsterdam?
 Then you might want to consider Breda, a lovely city in the southern province of North-Brabant.
 Breda is also known as the Nassau Stad, because it was the official residence of the Orange-Nassau family for several centuries (the current Dutch king Willem-Alexander is a descendant of this family).
 But even if you’re not a history aficionado and you don’t care about royal families, you will still like Breda for the pastel colours of the houses, the southern Dutch architecture, the laid-back vibe and the shopping areas.

-Breda was always a place of strategic military and political importance, because of its location.
+Due to its location, Breda has always been a place of strategic military and political importance.
 It started in the 11th century when Breda built fortifications for the first time under Roman occupation, and it went on through the centuries, with the city playing a role in the wars that took place in the area.

 Nowadays, you can learn about Breda’s history by visiting the standing monuments and museums, although it’s hard to imagine the city’s agitated past when you wander the cosy, quiet streets.
 I loved my trip to Breda very much and I enjoyed it despite the typical Dutch weather that day, which compelled me to hide from time to time in the cosy shops and restaurants (such a hard fate, don’t you think?).